 The major story change that I thought was really smart is that instead of just going out to a cabin for a vacation these kids are there to help their friend Mia (Jane Levy) go cold turkey.
 So when she starts seeing evil deadliness it seems like she’s just freaking out on withdrawal, when she begs to go home they won’t let her because they think it’s best for her to stay.
 Mia’s brother David (Shiloh Fernandez) feels alot of guilt about not letting her be free to leave, but that will seem like a quaint problem later on when he starts thinking he may need to chop her up and set her on fire.
 Also, Mia knows from her first scene that she’s looking down the barrel of a harrowing weekend.
 She just doesn’t know how harrowing.

 Diablo Cody did a polish on this script, I don’t think she was credited and she said she didn’t change much.
 The one part I guessed she might’ve written was the name of their dog. (spoiler: it’s “Grandpa.”)
-It would be interesting to know what she added. (bitches be all up on her jock since she made YOUNG ADULT.
-At least that’s my experience.)
+It would be interesting to know what she added.
+(Everybody’s on her jock since she made YOUNG ADULT.
+Or maybe just me.)